 Maurice Blackburn’s class action record is second to none

-We have run the nation’s largest class actions and secured the biggest recoveries in Australian class action history, including being the only Australian firm to have secured shareholder class action settlements in excess of $100 million, which we have done five times now.
+We have run the nation’s largest class actions and secured the biggest recoveries in Australian class action history, including being the only Australian firm to have resolved listed securities class action settlements in excess of $100m, having done that seven times now.

 We continue to conduct various shareholder class actions in line with our aims to provide greater access to justice and enforce Australia’s corporate governance standards.